lmu-osc/Introduction-RStudio-Git-GitHub/SSH.md

 ## Checking for existing SSH key pair
 The first step in using SSH authorization with GitHub is to generate your own key pair.
 However, you might already have an SSH key pair on your machine.
 You can check to see if one exists by moving to your `.ssh` directory and listing the contents.
-To do this, open Git Bash (on windows) or the terminal (in Mac or Linux) and type the following (after the dollar prompt)
+To do this, open Git Bash (on windows) or the terminal (in Mac or Linux) and type the following (after the dollar prompt).
+(Use `dir` instead of `ls` in Windows).

 ```
 $ cd ~/.ssh